 If the IPSec tunnel does not build properly, the problem is likely a configuration error at one of the IPSec routers.
-The following steps will help you to rapidly identify and correct configuration problems.
+Log into the web configurators of both ZyXEL IPSec routers.
+Check the settings in each field methodically and slowly.